aaron-c-jones/aaron-c-jones.github.io/_posts/2018-03-04-aaron-jones-regularized-coefficients.md

 $$i=1,\dots,n$$

-And, finally, the solution to ordinary least squares (OLS) regression has the following solution given the simplicity assumption.
+And finally, the solution to ordinary least squares (OLS) regression has the following solution given the simplicity assumption.

 $$
 \begin{aligned}